whosonfirst/go-whosonfirst-spatial-atproto/README.md

 As mentioned this package defaults to using [DuckDB](https://duckdb.org/) as its database engine.
 Other databases are supported but they are not enabled by default.
 Poke me if you want to know how to use a different database (SQLite, PMTiles, etc.)

 There is a default DuckDB GeoParquet file for [San Francisco county](https://spelunker.whosonfirst.org/id/102087579) and all its descendants in the [fixture](fixtures) directory.
 (This file is bundled using Git LFS so depending on your setup you may need to do additional `git clone whatever` commands.)

 This file was derived from the [Geocode Earth GeoParquet download](https://geocode.earth/data/whosonfirst/combined/) so that will work too if you feel like downloading a 6GB parquet file.

+The Geocode Earth GeoParquet files do not contain relevant Who's On First properties for filtering by date or "current-ness" so occasionally places like the [NFL Experience](https://spelunker.whosonfirst.org/id/420564211) microhood, which only lasted a week in 2016, may appear (below).

 ### DuckDB